In the last chapter, we gave each

 tree_to_list(child, return list

-I’ve written this helper to work on both HTML and layout tree, for
+I’ve written this helper to work on both HTML and layout trees, for

 later.
 We can use tree_to_list